FAQs - PLEASE READ THIS PAGE CAREFULLY

 4.1 Please Note: If there has been no activity on your account, please do not email us asking for an update as we are still assessing your entry.
 The triple blind judging system also means we cannot discuss any individual entry during judging.

-4.2 during all judging phases, we delete images that have not been awarded enough marks to qualify for the next rounds.
-During judging, please do not email us asking why images have been removed from your submittable account as this holds up the competition for other entrants.
+4.2 During all judging phases, we delete images that have not been awarded enough marks to qualify for the next rounds.
+Please do not email us asking why images have been removed from your Submittable account as this holds up the competition for other entrants.
 Images left in your account at the end of the competition are those that win a commendation, a prize or place in the eBook.

 5. Email notifications if you are shortlisted

 Judging takes place during mid December and we send out emails over the period of approximately one to two weeks.
 It is important therefore that you allow us sufficient time to send out the emails so please do not create speculation or panic on social media if you haven't received an email.
 It is also important that you monitor your email and junk/spam folder during the November-January time-frame.
 Please do not contact us for updates as this slows up the competition for everyone.
 Once we have completed the emails, we will notify completion of this stage on social media and this website.

 NOTE: If you have been shortlisted for the next stage - please keep this information confidential and do not post on social media.

 If after we have announced the judging stage is complete, and you have not received a notification email about your entry, please do not contact us until you have made the following checks:

 1. Check your spam/junk folder - in almost all cases, the email will be in your spam folder.

 2. If there is no notification email in your spam folder, please log in to your submittable account and do this: